tytydraco/yessleep/out/Our_school_went_on_lockdown_but_the_intruders_werent_who_I_was_afraid_of.md

 She nodded before the two of us disbanded.
-As soon as I entered the girl’s washroom, I found a wall to lean on and closed my eyes.
+As soon as I entered the female washroom, I found a wall to lean on and closed my eyes.